We recommend that international students submit their high school application by May 1st.

 After being accepted by Briercrest, you will need to apply for a study permit and receive it before September.
 Late applications to Briercrest may not allow enough time for a study permit to be processed by the Government of Canada.
 A delayed start date may need to be considered.
 Check processing times for study permit applications with the Government of Canada.

-IMPORTANT NOTE: A letter of acceptance for the purpose of obtaining a study permit cannot be released until the application portfolio is complete and reviewed and sufficient funds have been deposited into the applicant's student account.
+A letter of Acceptance for the purpose of obtaining a study permit cannot be released until the application portfolio is complete and reviewed and sufficient funds have been deposited into the applicant's student account.